PSCF v1.3.1

 • Names of user-defined types (class, typedef, and enum) and namespaces are upper case camel, as in "MyClass" or "Util".

-• Names of private or protected class member variables must end with with a trailing underscore, like "data_" or "outputFile_".
+• Names of private or protected class member variables must end with with a single trailing underscore, like "data_" or "outputFile_".

 • Public static constant class member variable names are upper case camel, as in "MaxDimension".